tari3x/csec-modex/README.markdown

       deps/ocamlyices/install-yices.sh
     to install yices.

 - camlidl.
-Version 1.05 is bundled with this distribution, you can install it as follows:

-        cd deps/camlidl-1.05
-        make
-        sudo make install
+You can get it with opam by running "opam install camlidl".

 - the curses library (libncurses-devel in Cygwin) is required by CIL